kavim/holiplanner/README.md

 #### Or locally

--   PHP-8.3^
+-   PHP 8.3^
 -   Composer
--   Mysql 8.0.33 (or equivalent mariaDB)
+-   MySQL 8.0.33 (or MariaDB equivalent)
--   Redis, Mailservice and Nginx, you can install locally or work around with it running the server in other ways
+-   Redis, Mailservice, and Nginx (can be installed locally or bypassed by running the server differently)

 ### Clone the Repository